plasmodic/ecto/README.rst

 On ubuntu you can get most of these through apt::

-   sudo apt-get install cmake libboost-all-dev python-dev python-argparse libgtest-dev
+   sudo apt-get install cmake libboost-all-dev python-dev python-argparse python-yaml libgtest-dev

 To build the docs, you should use a very recent version of Sphinx::